mattj-io/blog/content/post/lxd-openstack-cloudinit-pt1.md

 | be9b8434-7ec2-46e3-9c5f-5759440a2b06 | default  | a2b72e5b-48ec-46f0-ab40-df56e698bea2 192.168.0.0/24 |
 +--------------------------------------+----------+-----------------------------------------------------+
 ```
-Apologies for the formatting here, I'm still working this theme to display OpenStack CLI output correctly.
+Apologies for the formatting here, I'm still working this blog theme to display OpenStack CLI output correctly.
 The ID we're interested in is the bottom one for the default network.
 Now we've got that, let's get the subnet ID.
 ```
 (openstack)MacBook-Pro:DCOS matt$ neutron net-show be9b8434-7ec2-46e3-9c5f-5759440a2b06
 +-----------------+--------------------------------------+